blog posts

 What is a Demilitarized Zone?

-DMZ stands for Demilitarized Zone and usually refers to parts of the network that are not completely reliable.
-DMZ is a communication border between two networks that do not trust each other since there is no trust in the Internet space.
-So it can be done using the DMZ structure, which is usually designed by firewalls or proxy servers and placed in different layers of the network.
-It raises trust in business and external communications.
+DMZ stands for Demilitarized Zone and usually refers to unreliable parts of the network.
+It is a communication boundary between two networks that do not trust each other, since there is no trust in the Internet space.
+The DMZ structure, which is usually designed by firewalls or proxy servers and placed in different layers of the network, can raise trust in business and external communications.

-In a simple DMZ structure on a typical network, a server or computer, referred to as the Host, sits in the DMZ environment and receives all the requests that internal users have to communicate outside the network.
+In a simple DMZ structure on a typical network, a server or computer, referred to as the Host, sits in the DMZ environment and receives all the requests from internal users to communicate outside the network.

 After receiving these request packages (for example, a website request), the server redirects them to the public network or the Internet.
 It then sends the response to these requests in the same session created by the internal user.
-It is noteworthy that in this type of simple design, no traffic can enter from the external network to the internal network.
+Notably, in this type of simple design, no traffic can enter from the external network to the internal network.

-Users on the Internet or external network can only access the Host used for DMZ and will not have access to the internal network.
-Another thing that can be done on this Host is that web pages to be accessed by the organization on the Internet can be placed on this Host.
+Users on the Internet or an external network can only access the Host used for DMZ and will not have access to the internal network.
+Another thing that can be done on this Host is that web pages accessed by the organization on the Internet can be placed there.
 However, it should be noted that DMZ will not have access to the internal network in this case.
 Suppose that, in this case, a hacker intends to attack the organization’s website; even if he succeeds in hacking these pages, he will not have access to specific information about the organization’s internal network and private information.

-If we want to define DMZ in terms of security, we can also introduce it as advanced settings in network firewalls.
-In DMZ settings, most computers on a LAN are located behind a firewall connected to the Internet or public network.
+If we want to define DMZ in terms of security, we can also introduce it as an advanced setting in network firewalls.
+In DMZ settings, most computers on a LAN are located behind a firewall connected to the Internet or a public network.

 On the other hand, one or more servers are located after the firewall, i.e., they are not in the internal network.
-These servers, which are located after the firewall, receive requests from internal users as announced from the internal network, and then they Are sent to the Internet network to which they are connected.
-This is exactly the security concept that is intended.
+These servers, which are located after the firewall, receive requests from internal users as announced from the internal network.
+Then they present to the Internet network to which they are connected.
+This is exactly the intended security concept.
 In most government agencies and even corporations, there are services that organizations intend to provide offline, such as a corporate website or portal, an email service, a hosting web service, or even a DNS service.

-Suppose you put these services inside the internal network and allow users who want to use these services to access the internal network from the Internet.
-This is a security vulnerability, so general use of DMZ design is always recommended for such services.
+Suppose you put these services inside the internal network and allow users who want to use them to access the internal network from the Internet.
+This is a security vulnerability, so the general use of DMZ design is always recommended for such services.

-In such cases, you place the services and servers you want in the DMZ environment and create a limited connection to the internal network for them, a connection that is at a very low level and with a lower percentage of risk than normal network communications.
+In such cases, you place the services and servers you want in the DMZ environment and create a limited connection to the internal network for them, a connection to a very low level and with a lower percentage of risk than normal network communications.

-DMZ is designed to protect against attacks that are performed from outside the organization to services, and usually, in this type of design, the risks of the internal network of the organization, such as Spoofing and Sniffing. . .
+DMZ is designed to protect against attacks that are performed from outside the organization to services, and usually, in this type of design, the risks of the organization’s internal network, such as Spoofing and Sniffing.
 They are not seen.
-In addition, we can put services in DMZ.
+In addition, we can put services in the DMZ.
 We put services that need public access in this area of the network.

 1- Web servers or Web Servers